Core Program Application

 Moderate

 Some coding ability (any language), comfort with math, some exposure to stats.
-Doesn't need to be maxed out — we teach.
-Earlier-stage is fine with strong other signals.
+Doesn't need to be maxed out.
+We teach.
+Earlier-stage is fine with strengths elsewhere.
 Zero computing exposure with no effort to remedy it is a yellow flag.
 Not a disqualifier alone, but it shifts the burden to other dimensions.

 Academic Strength